 Willadeene became an author, publishing Smoky Mountain Memories: Stories from the Hearts of the Parton Family, which tells stories of the Parton family upbringing.
 She also wrote a cookbook, All-Day Singing & Dinner on the Ground.

 Younger sister Freida starting out singing back up for Dolly and even performed as a punk rock singer in the 1980s.
-She opened a wedding chapel and is an ordained minister, so if you've ever dreamed of having Dolly Parton officiate your wedding, sounds like this is the next best thing.
+She opened a wedding chapel and is an ordained minister, so if you've ever dreamed of having Dolly Parton officiate your wedding, it sounds like this is the next best thing.

 Robert Lee, David, and Coy Parton